-"Melatonin levels rise in the evening and fall in the morning.
-Supplements containing melatonin are often used to encourage sleep, but particularly for people suffering from jet lag or for shift workers where sleep rhythm has been lost.”
-Getting out of a sleep routine can lead to oversleeping, which can have a negative impact on a person’s health.
+"Melatonin levels rise in the evening and fall in the morning," explains scientist Dr Tim Bond from Puressentiel.
+"Supplements containing melatonin are often used to encourage sleep, but particularly for people suffering from jet lag or for shift workers where the sleep rhythm has been lost."

-Considering taking melatonin?
-Check with your doctor first.
+When it comes to melatonin supplements though, it's prescription-only in the UK.
 “It is generally safe, but check with your doctor if you plan to try it for the long term,” says Dr Bond.
 “Plus, a lot more research is needed to see if it is really that effective.”